Tejas204/Tejas204/README.md

 I am a master's student pursuing a degree in Informatics at the Saarland University, Germany.
 I was working as an Analyst at Deloitte USI for more than 2 years.
 I am a Computer Engineering graduate from Mumbai University.
 I am interested in machine learning, deep learning, cryptography and full-stack web development..

-* I am interested in computer vision, machine learning, SNLP, cryptography and full stack web development.
+* I am interested in computer vision, machine learning, SNLP and explainable machine learning.
 * I'm learning React JS, Express JS, MongoDB, Machine Learning, Computer Vision
 * Other than tech, I like to play badminton and read books
 * You can contact me on ta.dhopavkar@gmail.com or on <a href="https://www.linkedin.com/in/tejas-dhopavkar/">LinkedIn</a>